somari-io/www-v2/content/services/rollout-adoption/index.md

 Trainings combine different types of sessions for an optimal learning experience:

-- {{< bullet `**Self-paced online courses** - We use Moodle to deliver engaging courses with text, video, interactive tutorials and quizzes.
+- **Self-paced online courses** - We use Moodle to deliver engaging courses with text, video, interactive tutorials and quizzes.
 Your employees will be able to learn at their own pace, when they have time to focus, reducing the impact on your operations.
-You will be able to follow the progress of your employees and make sure they have properly completed their courses.` >}}
+You will be able to follow the progress of your employees and make sure they have properly completed their courses.
-- {{< bullet `**Group online sessions** - We use your preferred video conferencing tool to organize group sessions during which we discuss predefined topics and run practical exercises.` >}}
+- **Group online sessions** - We use your preferred video conferencing tool to organize group sessions during which we discuss predefined topics and run practical exercises.

 Finally, we make a separate test / playground instance of Somari available to your team during the entire duration of the rollout phase so that they can practice safely.